yuriytkach/stream-3-31-demo-app/README.md

-# Demo Project for Online Stream #3 (31) - Smart contract deployment into test blockchain
+# Demo Project for Online Stream #3 and #4 (#31 and #32) - Smart contract deployment into test blockchain
-Demo project for online stream #3 (31) about using Truffle to compile and deploy smart contracts to Ganache - a testing in-memory blockchain.
+Demo project for online stream #3 and #4 of blockchain course (#31 and #32 of total streams) about using Truffle to compile and deploy smart contracts to Ganache - a testing in-memory blockchain.
+Stream #4 added ability to compile smart-contract and create Java wrappers with web3j library.

 ## Access to Online Stream on YouTube